deepakgoli2001/Retail-Insights-from-Superstore-Data/README.md

 Once the dataset was clean, I proceeded with visualizations to derive insights:

-Histograms: Used for numerical columns to understand data distribution.
+**Histograms**: Used for numerical columns to understand data distribution.

-Boxplots: Identified and addressed any remaining anomalies or patterns.
+**Boxplots**: Identified and addressed any remaining anomalies or patterns.

-Bar Chart: Highlighted sales trends by sub-category, revealing key business insights.
+**Bar Chart**: Highlighted sales trends by sub-category, revealing key business insights.

 # Who Are the End Users?